dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/pdf-reading-parameter.md

 # PDFReadingParameter

-The PDFReadingParameter interface represents the parameters for reading a PDF file.
-It contains the mode of PDF reading, the DPI (dots per inch) value, and the target content type.
+The `PDFReadingParameter` interface defines the structure of an object that is used to configure the PDF reading process.

 ## Definition